mdshaadansari/Quick-Opener-Extention/README.md

-It's really just laziness that brings the need for this extention, since being in public is so mandatory but i just can not update my public appearence because i have to click some buttons to open up different social accounts so i made this, just one click and all social accounts will open up, Enjoy!
+It's really just laziness that brings the need for this extention, since being in public is so mandatory. but i just can not update my public appearence because i have to click some buttons to open up different social accounts. so i made this, just one click and all social accounts will open up, Enjoy!